-iPhone 12 tips and tricks: 14 cool iOS 14 things to try
+Apple iPhone 12 tips and tricks: 14 cool things to try

 You can search using the search bar at the top if you want to, or scroll quickly to the app you want by tapping the tiny corresponding first letter in the column down the right side (you can also scroll down this column).

-iOS 14 has changed things up quite a lot by allowing you to add widgets to your home screen, to add them, simply long-press on an app icon on your home screen and select ‘edit home screen’.
+With iOS 14 (and later), you can add widgets to your home screen.
+To add them, simply long-press on an app icon on your home screen and select 'edit home screen'.
 Or, for a quicker method, just long-press a blank area on your home screen.

 Now tap the plus sign in the top corner and find the widget you want to add.
 To see all the apps that support them that you have installed, scroll all the way down to the bottom and select the app from the list.
 Now choose which size widget you want and tap the 'Add Widget' button at the bottom of the pop-up window that appears.